 Make It Effortless to Pay

 If a tenant has to drive to your office and physically drop off their rent check each month, that alone is a barrier to on-time rent payments.
 Online payments make things easier for everyone because tenants can pay from their phone or computer, anytime, anywhere.
 Tenants can even opt-in for automatic online rent payments so they don’t have to worry about submitting a payment each month.
 Plus, electronic rent payments come with the benefit of detailed payment records.
+Offering ACH for commercial real estate tenants is an easy and cost effective way to make sure you collect on time.

 Consequences for Late Rent Payment